 - Highly experienced Senior Data Science Professional with >6 years’ experience in predictive modelling and statistical analysis of vast data sets to solve business questions for the Healthcare, Telecommunications, Finance and Education industries.

 - Strong analytical skills with hands-on experience in building predictive models and using advanced machine learning tools to derive actionable insights from consumer data, having implemented LSTM for revenue projection of ABC Bank POS terminals and developing strategy to realise MYR1B growth in merchant deposits.

 - Team-player with expertise managing cross-functional technical and sales teams to lead business development initiatives by using consumer data to identify product-specific customer bases and market entry points.

 - Boosted customer retention at ABC Bank by 25% and Premier status customer eligibility by 28% through the use of Density Based Spatial Clustering and RFM analysis to recommend customer segmentation and improve marketing strategies.

-- Achieved 70% revenue growth in FY 2018 for CDE Tech. by sourcing new suppliers, expanding product variety and expanding market reach from Singapore to Malaysia and Indonesia.
+- Achieved 70% revenue growth in FY 2018 for CDE Tech. by sourcing new suppliers, expanding product variety and expanding market reach from Singapore to Singapore and Indonesia.

 [This section gives a good helicopter view of the candidate.
 Quantifying the current role where possible also helps to give scale to the current responsibilities.]